-Dominic is head of our Corporate Department.
+Dominic is head of the Ogier Leman Corporate Department.
 He advises on mergers and acquisitions, joint ventures, corporate finance, venture capital and private equity, corporate restructuring, corporate governance, IT contracts, outsourcings and general commercial matters.
 He has advised many of Irelands largest financial institutions, corporates and technology companies.
 Dominic has a particular interest and expertise advising clients in the Payments space, working on some of the most interesting payments deals which have taken place in Ireland over the last 18 years.

 A graduate of Trinity College Dublin, Dominic practiced for 15 years, 8 as partner in the corporate department of A&L Goodbody, a leading Irish commercial firm, before spending 3 years as head of international firm Walkers Irish corporate department.
 Dominic has been published, and has lectured, on many of the above topics.

 - the disposal by a shareholder of an Irish manufacturing company to a Canadian trade competitor for in excess of €11M;